Mr. Mittelstaedt is Dean Emeritus of the W. P. Carey School of Business.

 During 1985-1990 he co-founded, developed and sold Intellego, Inc., a company engaged in practice management, systems development and service bureau billing operations in the medical industry.

 He has been actively involved in strategy, marketing, management, systems, and corporate governance consulting for some of the world’s largest corporations and many smaller startup companies.
-His teaching over the last 15 years has been with undergraduates in entrepreneurship and complex decision making and executives in the areas of strategy, IT and corporate governance.
+His teaching during his career focused on undergraduates in entrepreneurship and complex decision making and executives in the areas of strategy, IT and corporate governance.

 He is the author of “Will Your Next Mistake Be Fatal?
-Avoiding the Chain of Mistakes That Can Destroy Your Organization,” (Wharton School Publishing, 2005) and co-author of “knowledge@wharton on Building Corporate Value,” (Wiley 2002).
+Avoiding the Chain of Mistakes That Can Destroy Your Organization,” (Pearson 2005) and co-author of “knowledge@wharton on Building Corporate Value,” (Wiley 2002).

-He serves on the boards of directors of: Laboratory Corporation of America (NYSE: LH); and Innovative Solutions & Support (NASDAQ: ISSC), and previously served for nine years on the board of W. P. Carey, Inc. (NYSE: WPC) .
+He serves on the board of directors of Innovative Solutions & Support (NASDAQ: ISSC), and previously on the boards of Laboratory Corporation of America (NYSE: LH) for 23 years; W. P. Carey, Inc. (NYSE: WPC) for nine years and a number of private and pre-public companies.

 Mittelstaedt received his B.S.
 (Mechanical Engineering) from Tulane University, served five years as a U.S. naval officer in nuclear submarines, and received an MBA from the Wharton School of the University of Pennsylvania.